btcpayserver/btcpayserver-doc/FAQ/FAQ-Deployment.md

 #### BTCPay is expecting you to access this website from

+You might also see the following error: `You access BTCPay Server over an unsecured network`.

 You might see this error on the front page of your BTCPay Server since version `1.0.3.73`.

 This is caused by a breaking change made in BTCPay to be able to handle different domain on the same server.